vkay94/DoubleTapPlayerView/README.md

 **onAnimationStart()** *(obligatory)*

-Called when the overlay is not visible and a valid onDoubleTapProgressUp event occurred.
+Called when the overlay is not visible and the first valid double tap event occurred.
 Visibility of the overlay should be set to VISIBLE within this interface method.

 **onAnimationEnd()** *(obligatory)*

 Called when the circle animation is finished.
 Visibility of the overlay should be set to GONE within this interface method.

-**onDoubleTapStart()**

-Called on first valid onDoubleTapProgressUp event.
-Possible use-case: The overlay is still animating/visible but the double tap mode is already over (`animationDuration` is greater than `doubleTapDelay`) and you want to re-hide some UI elements without interrupting the animation.

-**onDoubleTapEnd()**

-Called when double tap mode is finished.

 ### SeekListener